DWI’s non-disclosures in Texas

 Orders of non-disclosure are denied if there is evidence (from the state) that the underlying DWI case resulted in an accident involving other persons, including a passenger/s who were in the defendant’s car at the time.

-Which crimes aren’t subject to orders of non-disclosure?
+Crimes that aren’t subject to orders of non-disclosure

 Some alcohol-related misdemeanors can’t be sealed using orders of non-disclosure.
 These misdemeanors include: boating while intoxicated, flying while intoxicated, selling alcohol to children/minors, and allowing minors to consume or possess alcohol.
 Also, DWI related offenses where blood alcohol concentration is 0.15 or more can’t be sealed.

 There are non-alcohol related offenses that can’t be sealed using orders of non-disclosure.
 The offenses include aggravated kidnapping, murder, endangering or abandoning a child, offenses requiring a person to be registered as a sex offender, and offenses relating to family violence.

 Entities that can still see your sealed DWI record

 Non-disclosure doesn’t mean expunction.
 Your records aren’t deleted or destroyed.
 However, disclosure isn’t permitted unless specific circumstances are met.
 You, as a subject to the order, have access to the records.
 The same applies to criminal justice agencies.
 However, the use of such information is limited to regulatory licensing and criminal justice purposes.
 The list of agencies and entities capable of accessing your record is detailed under Texas Code sect 411.0765.